Akshaygirhe58/Gemini-powered-Chatbot-/README.md

 # The Gemini-Pro Chat App on Google

- A Streamlit web application that lets users communicate with Gemini-Pro, Google's GenerativeAI.
+ A Streamlit web application that lets users communicate with Gemini-Flash , Google's GenerativeAI.
 Users can have conversational interactions with Gemini-Pro thanks to the application.

  ## Concerning the Project